OpenMDAO/POEMs/POEM_029.md

 be retrieved.
 A value of None, the default, indicates that all entries in the 'allprocs' metadata dicts are retrieved.
-These metadata dicts contain 'units', 'shape', 'size', 'desc', 'ref', 'ref0', 'res_ref', 'distributed', 'lower', 'upper', and 'tags' for output variables for example.
-If 'values' or 'src_indices' are required, they must be explicitly requested.
+These metadata dicts contain 'units', 'shape', 'size', 'desc', 'ref', 'ref0', 'res_ref', 'distributed', 'lower', 'upper', and 'tags' for output variables for example, and they can all be retrieved locally without additional gathers.
+If 'values' or 'src_indices' are required, they must be explicitly requested, because for cases where values are distributed or remote, they must be gathered from other processes.

 The `includes` arg is either None, indicating that all variables are retrieved, or an iterator of wildcard strings that, if matched by a variable name, indicates that that